RELIC: Investigating Large Language Model Responses using Self-Consistency: The System

 \subsection{Claim View}

 The \view{Claim View} displays the atomic claims derived from the generated text.
 We use a straightforward encoding to present the claim-related information (\autoref{fig:teaser}C).
 For each individual claim, we presented the number of supporting, contradicting, and neutral samples.
-We use the same color schema with the \view{Response View} to encode the three categories.
-Long text generation contains numerous atomic claims (see the statistics in Section~\ref{sec:exp-res}).
-To help users easily locate claims of interest, we link the \view{Claim View} and the \view{Response View} through interactions.
+The color encoding is as same as the \view{Response View}.
+Long text generation contains numerous atomic claims (see the statistics in Appendix~\ref{sec:exp-res}).
+To help users easily locate claims of interest, we link the \view{Claim View} and the \view{Response View} through interactions (\ref{req:interaction}).
 Users can click on a sentence to filter the claims that are all derived from the focal sentence.